asphytheghoul/Baraat/README.md

 ## License 📄

-Project Baarat is released under the [MIT License](./LICENSE).
+Project Baraat is released under the [MIT License](./LICENSE).
 <br/>

 ## Show Your Support 🌈

-If you like Project Baarat, please consider starring the repository and sharing it with your network!
+If you like Project Baraat, please consider starring the repository and sharing it with your network!
 <br/>

 ---

-Made with ❤️ by Team Baarat,\
+Made with ❤️ by Team Baraat,\
   [Akash Kamalesh](https://github.com/asphytheghoul) , [Anirudh Lakhotia](https://github.com/anirudhlakhotia/) and [Tanistha Hota](https://github.com/hota15), PES University, Bengaluru.